MJKWoolnough/bbcode/README.md

 	// Name returns the name of the bbCode tag that this will be used for.
 	// Returning an empty string indicates that this Handler should be used
 	// for text handling.
-	// Name should always be returned as lowercase.
 	Name() string
 	// Handle takes a pointer to the Processor and the attribute to the tag.
 	Handle(*Processor, string)